-Resources
+Resources.

 The school will provide a wide range of appropriate resources for design and technology.
-Resources are located in clearly labelled boxes in the Key Stage I area.
-Both Key Stage areas have Interactive Smart boards for children to use and research areas resourced with a number of laptops.
-Other design and technology resources are located in both Key Stage resource areas, and in the art stock room.
+Resources are located in clearly labelled boxes in the design and technology area.
+Both Key Stage areas have Interactive Smart boards for children to use and research areas resourced with a number of laptops and iPads available.
+Other design and technology resources are located in both Key Stage resource areas, and in the stock room.
 Resources in Key Stage areas are made readily accessible by teachers to children to enable them to make choices about the materials they use.
 In Nursery and Reception there are areas stocked with resources to enable them to develop their design and technology skills, which the children can access at any time during continuous provision.

-These resources will be updated and enhanced through annual audits which will lead to the purchase of materials for particular themes.
+These resources will be updated and enhanced through annual audits.

-Professional Development
+Professional Development.